Connect, Learn, Explore: Boston's Commitment to Youth

 We are building a city with access to quality education, safe housing, robust health care, and healthy and affordable food for all our kids.
 In partnership with our families, we are working across City departments to deliver for our littlest learners.

 We also have to go beyond meeting basic needs to empower kids to explore and find their passions.
-The commitments outlined below will help our kids learn about themselves & connect with their community by age 8.
+The commitments outlined below will help our kids learn about themselves and connect with their community by age 8.

 Learn to Swim

 In Year One, we will reopen three BCYF pools: Perkins, Hennigan, and Mattahunt, and the Curly beachfront; in addition to reinvigorating our swim lesson programming in partnership with the YMCA.
 Register for free swim lessons today!

 Connect with the Arts